Luc Maierhofer: 2022–23 season

 Maierhofer started the season by finishing fourth at the 2022 Volvo Open Cup.
 Going on to compete at the 2022–23 ISU Challenger Series, he placed twelfth at the 2022 CS Ice Challenge and tenth at the 2022 CS Warsaw Cup.

 In December, he won the silver medal at the 2023 Austrian Championships.
 Selected to compete at the 2023 Winter World University Games, Maierhofer finished twentieth at the event.

 After winning gold at the 2023 Dragon Trophy, Maierhofer finished the season by finishing thirteenth at the 2023 International Challenge Cup.

 2023–24 season

 Maierhofer competed at two competitions during this season: the 2024 Austrian Championships and the 2024 Bavarian Open.
 He finished second and fourth, respectively, at these two events.

 Pair skating career

-2022–23 season: Start and end of Ghedini/Maierhofer
+2022–23 season: Debut and end of Ghedini/Maierhofer

 In late 2022, it was announced that while continuing to compete as a singles skater, Maierhofer would also compete in pair skating, having teamed up with Giorgia Ghedini.
 The pair trained at in Egna, Italy and were coached by Daniel Aggiano at the Young Goose Academy.

 Together, the team won gold at the 2023 Austrian Junior Championships and silver on the junior level of the 2023 International Challenge Cup.